maarten-pennings/Lego-Mindstorms/ms4/faq.md

 - Connect via UART as above.
 - Don't forget to press ^C to get the REPL prompt.
-- Copy the above Python script with the extra whiteline at the end (as in get it in the clipboard - ^C).
+- Copy the above Python script with the extra white line at the end (as in get it in the clipboard - ^C).
 - In REPL goto paste mode by pressing ^E (see `help()`).
 - Paste the Python script (as in paste the clipboard).
 - Finish paste mode ^D (see help line at start of paste mode).
 - After that, we test with `dir()` that `ls` and `cat` are present.
-- Then we execte both.
+- Then we execute both.

 The whole session looks like this, but I have removed large chunks to keep the overview